darkconsole/avorion-turret-editor/README.md

 keep the usage of the Weapons Bay balanced.
 To get a good upgrade you are going to have to sacrifice good parts.

+* If you think a turret disappeared, double and triple check your inventory to be sure it did not stack with another.
+Avorion does a little bit of a dumb with the inventory where it stacks items after rounding their values, so if a turret is really close to another one in stats but not exact it can still be stacked.
+To combat this problem, every time a turret is upgraded it will have a Mark Number added to the name.
+"Double Mining Mk 2 Turret" means this is a turret you have upgraded twice, but I've totally stacked Mk 2 turrets before.
+It is not perfect.

 ## Future Plans

-Make it a system upgrade chip that drops from combat/scavving instead of the
+Make it a system upgrade chip that drops from combat/scavving instead of the chat command to attach it to your ship.